Jiangmen Underground Neutrino Observatory: Physics

+The quantitative part of the experiment requires measuring neutrino flavour oscillations as a function of distance.
+This seems impossible, as both the reactors and detector are completely immovable, but the speed of oscillation varies with energy (details at Neutrino oscillation § Propagation and interference).
+As the reactors emit neutrinos with a range of energies, a range of effective distances can be observed, limited by the accuracy with which each neutrino's energy can be measured.

 Although not the primary goal, the detector is sensitive to atmospheric neutrinos, geoneutrinos and neutrinos from supernovae as well.

 Expected sensitivity

 Daya Bay and RENO measured θ13 and determined it has a large non-zero value.
 Daya Bay will be able to measure the value to ≈4% precision and RENO ≈7% after several years.
 JUNO is designed to improve uncertainty in several neutrino parameters to less than 1%.